Multiple solutions for asymptotically $q$-linear $(p,q)$-Laplacian problems: Main results

 \begin{lemma} Under assumptions $(f)$, $(f_\infty)$, and $(f_\mathrm{cpt})$, the functional $I$ satisfies the (CPS)-condition. \end{lemma} \begin{proof} Let $(u_n)\subset W^{1,q}_0(\Omega)$ be a sequence satisfying

-We observe that it is enough to show that $(u_n)$ is bounded in $W^{1,q}_0(\Omega)$.
-This is a quite standard consequence of Lemma \ref{lem:S+}, cf. for instance \cite[Lemma 3.1]{FP} and \cite[Lemma 2]{DJM}, but we prefer to write here all the details because most of the arguments therein will be useful also in the rest of the proof of the present lemma.
+We claim that it is enough to show that $(u_n)$ is convergent, provided it is bounded in $W^{1,q}_0(\Omega)$.
+This is a quite standard consequence of Lemma \ref{lem:S+}, cf. for instance \cite[Lemma 3.1]{FP} and \cite[Lemma 2]{DJM}.
+However, we prefer to write here all the details of the proof of this claim, because most of the arguments therein will be useful also in the rest of the proof of the present lemma.
 Suppose that $(\|\nabla u_n\|_q)$ is bounded.
 Since $W^{1,q}_0(\Omega)$ is a reflexive Banach space, there exist a subsequence, still denoted by $(u_n)$, and a function $u\in W^{1,q}_0(\Omega)$ for which $u_n\rightharpoonup u$ in $W^{1,q}_0(\Omega)$.
 Moreover, for every $n\in\N$ we have

 and, by \eqref{eq:CPS-seq} and by the boundedness of $(u_n)$ in $W^{1,q}_0(\Omega)$,